Please do not delete this element or the one below. This element will only be displayed in author mode.

 **For liquids, 10 lb/gallon may be used as a conservative conversion, when the specific conversion for that chemical is not known.
 If you have rotating stock of chemicals, report the average amount.
 Here are some conversions that may be helpful:

-Column H - *REQUIRED FIELD* SDS On File: Check you SDS file and ensure that you have an SDS for each chemical that you use.
+Column H - *REQUIRED FIELD* Safety Data Sheet (SDS) On File: Check you SDS file and ensure that you have an SDS for each chemical that you use.
 SDS can be obtained from the chemical manufacturer or distributor.
 EH&S does not maintain SDS for departments.
-If you have difficulty finding an SDS, see SDS Recources.
+If you have difficulty finding an SDS, see SDS Resources.

 Column I - *REQUIRED FIELD* SHELF LIFE: Indicate the expiration date of the chemical by month and/or year.
 If the date is not accessible give an estimate of expiration.
 The shelf life of non-stable chemicals can be found on the Chemical Shelf Life page.
 It is very important that hazardous chemicals are disposed of before they become shock sensitive or explosive.

 Column J - *REQUIRED FIELD* HAZARD CLASS: Review the Hazard Class page, label on the container and/or the SDS.
 From the choices listed on the spreadsheet, choose the appropriate hazard class.
 If you cannot determine the correct class.
 Hazard classification provides information concerning adverse reactions of the chemical and proper storage.

 **Chemicals may have more than 1 hazard classification, please list all that are applicable.

 Column K - *SUGGESTED FIELD* VENDOR: Indicate the name of the vendor or company that manufactures or sales the chemical listed.